awslabs/aws-iatk/README.md

 ```

 This is one of the ways to pass deployed values into the tests.
-Alternatively, you can also use AWS CTK's `get_stack_outputs` method to retrieve stack outputs.
+Alternatively, you can also use AWS IATK's `get_stack_outputs` method to retrieve stack outputs.

 Here are the example test code: